Aastha112/angular-interview/README.md

-# Demo
+# Organization-form

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+-> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+-> Organization-form application contains three main-components and each component has made use of    angular concepts like reactive-forms, routing built-in directives, HTTP interceptor, services, etc.
+-> This application gives a basic idea about storing and rendering data using APIs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+In order to host this project, run `npm run host` command.

 ## Code scaffolding